vicajoy/the-internet-app-testng/README.md

-This repository includes automated tests for [https://the-internet.herokuapp.com](https://the-internet.herokuapp.com) website.
+This repository includes automated tests for [The Internet](https://the-internet.herokuapp.com) application.
+I have chosen this website as it includes frequently used elements and pieces of functionality in web development.

-## Packages
+## Languages and Frameworks
-The project uses the following packages:
+The project uses the following languages and frameworks:
-* Selenium WebDriver 3.141.59
-* ChromeDriver 86.0.4240.22
-* GeckoDriver 0.26.0
-* Java JDK 11 or higher
+* Java 11 as the programming language
-* Apache Maven 3.6.3
-* TestNG 6.14.3
+* TestNG as the test framework
+* Selenium WebDriver as the web browser automation framework
-* Allure 2.10.0
+* Allure Report as the reporting library
+* WebDriverManager as the Selenium binaries management

 ## Author
 Vica Markosyan